Interior Design (IDES)

 This seminar is a forum for discovering the character of current international design practices.
 It emphasizes the development of writing skills by exploring models for formulating criticism and applying them through a sequence of written exercises.
 Discussions focused on the criticism of actual spaces and published architectural environments occur.

-The Work Experience Program provides 175 hours of practical experience over 5 weeks in the interior design profession.
-Knowledge and skills in job search techniques are developed and applied, while experience in the workplace informs expectations of practice and contributes to successful work transition upon graduation.
+The Work Experience provides 175 hours of practical experience over five weeks in the interior design profession.
+Knowledge and skills in job search techniques are applied, while experience in the workplace informs expectations of practice and contributes to successful work transition upon graduation.
+Students should take this course after completing the First Professional MID Year One.
+Exceptions are possible with approval by the instructor or department head.
 Course graded pass/fail.